ZXY0827/CS6220_Final-Project/README.md

 2. Dataset

 We used the California Housing Prices dataset from Kaggle, which includes both demographic and geographic features such as:
+- Median_House_Value (Target Values)
 - Median Income
+- Median_Age
 - Total Rooms and Bedrooms
 - Latitude and Longitude
+- Population
+- Households
 - Distances to major cities (e.g., LA, San Diego, San Jose, San Francisco)
 - Distance to the coast

 3. Dependencies

-Python 3.x
-pandas, numpy, matplotlib, seaborn scikit-learn
+Python - pandas, numpy, matplotlib, seaborn scikit-learn